-Get the Public Cellular IP of an iPhone (or Android) Fast
+How to Get the Public Cellular IP of iPhone, iPad (or Android) Fast

 - Find the public facing outside IP at the very top of the screen, without interacting with any search results

-As you probably guessed, this trick works on the desktop as well, though it’s often faster on a Mac to retrieve from the command line instead.
+As you probably guessed, this trick works on the desktop and any other device as well, including computers, be it a Mac, Android, Windows PC, Linux, though it’s often faster on a Mac to retrieve from the command line instead.